Summer Youth Programs 2017 (Pre-K through 8th Grades)

 Drop off and pick up for RMBL youth programs will take place at the 4 Way Bus Stop in Crested Butte, at the bus stop in Mountaineer Square in Mount Crested Butte or in the townsite of Gothic.
 You will be required to sign your child in and out of camp each day, either in Gothic or at the bus stops.

-For those living in or near Gothic, or if you prefer to drive your children to Gothic, please sign your children in at the Youth Science Center/Weese Laboratory directly in front of the Gothic Research Center at 9am each day, and pick up at 1pm (Monday, Thursday, Friday) or 3:30pm (Tuesdays and Wednesdays).
-The Youth Science Center will not open until 9am so that staff can set up materials.
-If you arrive early, please relax in the chairs in front of the Visitor Center, but we won’t be able to allow students inside the Youth Science Center until 9am.
-Parking for Youth Program pick up and drop off is allowed in Gothic along County Road 317 in front of the Visitor Center.
-No day parking is allowed in Gothic (the closest public parking area where you can park all day is at the Judd Falls Trailhead located just north of Gothic).
+For those living in or near Gothic, or if you prefer to drive your children to Gothic, please sign your child(ren) in at the Youth Nature & Science Center/Weese Laboratory located west of the Gothic Research Center at 9am each day, and pick up at 2pm (Monday and Friday) or 4:30pm (Tuesdays, Wednesdays and Thursdays).
+The Youth Nature & Science Center will not open until 9am so that staff can set up materials.
+Parking for Youth Program pick up and drop off is allowed in Gothic along County Road 317 in the vicinity of the Visitor Center.
+To get to the Youth Nature & Science Center, walk east on the path just north of the Visitor Center.
+It is a brown log building with white trim and a green roof, and it is visible from the road.
+No day parking is allowed in Gothic (the closest public parking area where you can park all day is at the Judd Falls Trailhead located north of Gothic).

 A Chaperoned Bus Service from Crested Butte and Mount Crested Butte is available to Gothic.
+Mountain Express operates this public bus; please arrive at least 5 minutes prior to bus departure times in order to keep the bus on schedule.
 Youth Program Instructors ride the bus with the children.
-The bus leaves the 4 Way Stop in Crested Butte at 8:30am daily and returns at 1:30pm (Mondays, Thursdays, Fridays) or 4pm (Tuesdays and Wednesdays).
+The bus leaves the 4 Way Stop in Crested Butte at 8:30am and Mountaineer Square in Mount Crested Butte at 8:40am daily and returns to Mount Crested Butte at 2:15pm and the 4 Way Stop in Crested Butte at 2:30pm (Mondays and Fridays) and it returns at 4:45pm to Mount Crested Butte and 5pm to the 4 Way in Crested Butte (Tuesdays, Wednesdays and Thursdays).
 In Crested Butte, The bus picks up and drops off on different sides of the street.
 Note that the morning bus pick up is located north of the Crested Butte Visitor Center at the bus station shelter on the east side of Hwy 135.
 In the afternoon, the bus stops on the diagonal road that turns west onto Elk Avenue from Hwy 135.
-Children are walked to the small grassy area located along Elk Avenue just northwest of the 4 Way Stop intersection to wait to be signed out by a designated parent/guardian.
-The bus leaves Mountaineer Square in Mount Crested Butte at 8:40am daily and returns at 1:15pm (Mondays, Thursdays, Fridays) and 3:45pm (Tuesdays and Wednesdays).
+Children are walked to the small grassy area located along Elk Avenue just northwest of the 4 Way stop intersection to wait to be signed out by a designated parent/guardian.

 - Full Water Bottle